OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 1. Data loading and inspection.
 2. Handling missing values.
-3. Data cleaning and formatting.
-(HAVE WE?)
+3. Data cleaning.

 ### Exploratory Data Analysis (EDA)

-EDA involved exploring the complex transaction data to answer the following key questions:
+EDA primarily involved exploring the complex transaction data to answer the following key questions:

-- What percentage of all customers have achieved an ultimate RFM score of 125 out of 125?
+- What percentage of all customers have achieved an ultimate RFM score of 100 or 125 out of 125?

-  - For your information, customers receive a score from 1 to 5 from each category based on how recently, frequently and monetarily they transact with the retailer, benchmarked against other customers:
+  - For your information, customers receive a score from 1 to 5 from each category based on how recently, frequently and monetarily they have transacted with the retailer, benchmarked against other customers:

       |Recency|Frequency|Monetary|
       |--------|--------|--------|